-It has a low power consumption and operates at maximum 45 decibel noise levels.
+It has low power consumption and operates at a maximum of 45-decibel noise levels.
 Make sure to place the pump on a flat surface, preferably on the ground as it will vibrate.

-This 6-watts, 15 liter per minute Hydrofarm air pump is suitable for a range of applications, where oxygen-rich water is required.
+This 6-watts, 15 liters per minute Hydrofarm air pump is suitable for a range of applications, where oxygen-rich water is required.

 The pump comes in 4 different sizes based on the number of outlets, so you can choose the right size for your aquarium.

 The kit does not include air stones or tubing, these should be purchased separately.

 The Fluval air pump is available in multiple sizes and it’s suitable for small to large aquariums.
 The Fluval Q1 Air Pump is suitable for aquariums under 50 gallons, while the Q2 option is designed for aquariums between 50-160 gallons.